S.D. Atlético Nacional

-Sociedad Deportiva Atlético Nacional is a Panamanian football team who currently play in the Panamanian second division.
+Sociedad Deportiva Atlético Nacional is a Panamanian professional football team who currently play in the Panamanian second division.

 It is based in Panama City, and is the team of the National Police of Panamá.

 History

 Atlético Nacional

 In 1995, a team named Atlético Nacional was founded and played a couple of years in the ANAPROF league until they were disbanded in 2001 due to manipulation and alteration of documents.
 Nicknamed Los Linces (The Bobcats), Atlético Nacional had always been one of Panama's historic teams to play in ANAPROF, and even though they had never won a championship they managed to become a surprise team in the league on more than one occasion.
 In 1996–97 the club played a modest season after just coming 1 point short of reaching the hexagonal round of ANAPROF, it finished 8th of 12 teams.
 In the next season there were changes in the league format, instead of having a general table, the 1997–98 season was divided in two groups, Atletico Nacional managed to improve its performance by finishing 3rd in its group.
 However they lost the quarter-final match against Plaza Amador 2–1 on aggregate.
 The following season Atletico Nacional managed to achieve the same success they had accomplished the previous season, finishing 2nd in their group, but were eliminated in the hexagonal round (yet another ANAPROF change in its format) when finishing 5th.
 The same results would occur in the 1999–2000 season, after finishing 6th in the general table and classifying to the hexagonal round, the team was eliminated when it finished last.
 The 2000–01 season was its last season where the team reached the hexagonal round, after finishing 5th in the general table, but the same results as the previous season repeated themselves and the team finished 6th.